 - To become an anecdote, what would your thriver story look like?

-- What tools and techniques can you use – e.g. meditation, yoga or self-help activities – for positive thinking and cancer survival?
+- What tools and techniques can you use – e.g. meditation, yoga, etc – for positive thinking and cancer survival?

 Nothing can prepare you for the cancer journey.
 But advice from someone who have been there, done that can certainly make you better informed.
 You can watch the Cancer Awakens video series here and read the articles here.